A Lone Swan is a Lonely Swan

 She has been Alone for close to Two Years.

-This Dear Female Died Alone.
+This Gentle Female Died Alone.

 Several Days Ago..
 Her Mate Died.

-She is Alone for the First time in Five Years.
+She is Alone for the First Time in Five Years.

 Not Pinioned this Young Swan Flew Away.

-Hunter Eventually Shot this Swan.
+A Hunter Eventually Shot this Swan.

 Her Companions LEFT their Safe Pond.